 Fuel-efficient technologies have come a long way in recent years, and today’s vehicles are generally made to be as efficient as possible—take a look at Ford’s EcoBoost engine as an example, which can reduce fuel consumption by up to 20 per cent.
-Even so, there are numerous factors that come into play when you look at real-world fuel economy, and sometimes the sticker numbers don’t the match real-world numbers.
+Even so, there are numerous factors that come into play when you look at real-world fuel consumption, and sometimes the sticker numbers don’t the match real-world numbers.

-How fuel economy is calculated
+How fuel efficiency is calculated

 All automobile manufacturers go through a two-cycle testing process conducted by Natural Resources Canada’s Office of Energy Efficiency, which is how the EnerGuide fuel ratings are calculated.
 It’s a baseline test that levels the playing field in controlled laboratory conditions.